FrancescoCrecchi/Multiscale-Parametric-t-SNE/README.md

 # Multiscale Parametric t-SNE
+Reference implementation for the paper: ["Perplexity-free Parametric t-SNE"](#).

-multiscale extension of parametric t-SNE which relieves the user from tuning the `perplexity` parameter (either by hand or via cross-validation).
-It is proven to better retain both the local and the global data structure than original parametric t-SNE.
+Multiscale extension of parametric t-SNE which relieves the user from tuning the `perplexity` parameter (either by hand or via cross-validation).
+This implementation exploits [keras](https://keras.io/) to provide GPU acceleration during model training and inference, while maintaining a [scikit-learn](https://scikit-learn.org/) compatible interface that allows to use `MultiscaleParamerticTSNE` as part of a [pipeline](https://scikit-learn.org/stable/modules/compose.html#combining-estimators) replacing the library t-SNE implementation.

+In addition to the perplexity-free model, a refined `ParamerticTSNE` model is released.
+As for the multiscale implementation, it favours of GPU acceleration for neural network training and inference and is sklearn compatible.
+This allows the user to search for the best perplexity parameter using `sklearn.model_selection.GridSearchCV` module, for example.

 ## Getting Started